MUSCLE (alignment software): Muscle Versions History

+Muscle5

+Overview

+In late 2021, Edgar released Muscle5 (also referred to as Muscle v5), an updated version of the MUSCLE software.
+It introduces several innovations aimed at improving alignment accuracy and reducing bias found in other MSA algorithms.
+Traditional tools such as Clustal Omega, MAFFT, and earlier versions of MUSCLE rely on progressive alignment strategies that produce a single alignment.
+Muscle5, in contrast, generates an ensemble of high-accuracy alignments by perturbing a hidden Markov model and permuting its guide tree.
+At its core, the algorithm is a parallelized reimplementation of ProbCons, and is designed to scale efficiently to large datasets.
+Muscle5 has demonstrated improved benchmark performance compared to leading MSA methods across several datasets, including BAliBASE, BRAliBASE, and PREFAB.

+Ensembles

+A key innovation in Muscle5 is the use of alignment ensembles, which provide unbiased metrics of confidence in alignments.
+Each individual MSA (replicate) in the ensemble uses fixed but independently chosen parameters for the hidden Markov model and guide tree, allowing results to be averaged over a diverse set of replicates.
+This enables biologists to assess how sensitive their downstream analyses are to alignment uncertainty by comparing results across the ensemble.

+Old algorithm

-The MUSCLE algorithm proceeds in three stages: the draft progressive, improved progressive, and refinement stage.
+The MUSCLE algorithm (before v5) proceeds in three stages: the draft progressive, improved progressive, and refinement stage.

 Stage 1: Draft Progressive

 In this first stage, the algorithm produces a multiple alignment, emphasizing speed over accuracy.
 This step begins by computing the k-mer distance for every pair of input sequences to create a distance matrix.
 UPGMA clusters the distance matrix to produce a binary tree.
 From this tree a progressive alignment is constructed, beginning with the creation of profiles for each leaf of the tree.
 For every node in the tree, a pairwise alignment is constructed of the two child profiles, creating a new profile to be assigned to that node.
 This continues until there is a multiple sequence alignment of all input sequences at the root of the tree.